nyarly/install_releases/README.md

 `program-1.2.3`, `program-1.2`, `program-1`, and `program`.
-This means that consumers of these executables can optimistically use `program`, and if changes to the interface break their use, they can pin to an earlier versionin a cheap and cheerful way.
+This means that consumers of these executables can optimistically use `program`, and if changes to the interface break their use, they can pin to an earlier version in a cheap and cheerful way.

-Finally, each of the unpacked archives get a copy of their release JSON, which `install_releases` uses to determine if their archive needs to be downloaded in the future, so a second install_releases call immediately after a first one should incur only an HTTP round-trip to github and return quickly.
+Finally, each of the unpacked archives get a copy of their release JSON, which `install_releases` uses to determine if their archive needs to be downloaded in the future, so that if `install_releases` is called in quick succession, subsequent calls should incur only an HTTP round-trip to github and return quickly.

+### Github API note

+Github exerts a 60/hour restriction on unauthenticated API calls per IP address, so you'll either want to restrict use of `install_releases` or deploy a no-permission token in a `RELEASE_TOKEN` environment variable, which `install_releases` will then use for its github access (which will increase the limit to 5000/hour.)